 Raquel García López not only a degree in environmental sciences, but also a wide knowledge of accident prevention and safety at work.
-This and her work experience qualify her for her job as an HSE technician in our CSP power plant in Spain.
+This and her work experience qualify her for her job as an HSE technician.

 Raquel García López (40) has worked for STEAG since 2014.

 How did you first get into contact with STEAG and what education do you need in order to work in your current position?

 Although I joined STEAG in January 2014, coinciding with the commercial operation of the Thermosolar Power Plant, I first found out about the company the summer before.
 I had already been working during the plant construction period, in the EPC contractor's (Ecolaire) technical office, from 2012 until the end of 2013.
 The fact that I was already working on site then, gave me the chance to meet some of the STEAG staff.
 Because of this, when the deadline of the construction phase was reached, I was be able to continue working at the thermosolar power plant.
 At that moment I became part of the STEAG family.
 During the first few months I was part of the administration department, but some months later I was able to apply for a new position as an HSE Technician.
 In fact, my profile was better suited to that position since I have a degree in Environmental Sciences and also a broad knowledge of accident prevention and safety at work.
 On top of that I had already possesed some experience in this field as well.

 "Its aim is also to ensure that all the activities are carried out with the least environmental impact within the framework of sustainable development."

 Occupational safety is an important and broad subject.
 What measures are essential for that?